cucumber/cucumber-jvm/README.md

 TODO:

-* Set version
 * Sign jars
-* Generate i18n, maybe use mustache instead of rake/erb
+* Generate i18n for groovy and scala (see java)
 * Upload jars
 * Tag git
 * Fix stepdefs.json (it's empty)
-* Run the integration tests
+* Run the cucumber-tck tests (still use ivy, to test it works with maven)
 * Doc how to set up IDEA

 ### Continuous Integration